 - 1/2 cup all-purpose flour

 - 4 cups milk

-- 2 Tablespoons Frank's Hot Sauce (up to ¼ cup)
+- 2 Tablespoons Frank's Hot Sauce

-- 2½ cups shredded sharp cheddar cheese
+- 8 ounces shredded sharp cheddar cheese

 - Preheat an oven to 400 degrees.
-Grease a 9x13 pan.
+Lightly grease a 9x13 pan.

 - Fill a large saucepan with water, and bring to a boil.
 Stir in the macaroni; cook until al dente.
 Drain well.
 Pour noodles into prepared 9x13 pan.

 - Bake, uncovered, 10 minutes.
+Serve hot.